bengarrett/RetroTxt/.github/README.md

 ### _for manifest version 2_

 > Welcome to the archived, legacy branch of RetroTxt that relies on the Manifest version 2 API.
-[The Chrome team discontinued its availability](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/) in Chrome v109 at the start of 2023, while Firefox maintains support for the API.
+[The Chrome team discontinued its availability](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/) for Chrome in 2023, while Firefox maintains support for the API.

-> Users of **Firefox v69+** can use this source, as can **Chrome v72** through to **v109** and compatible browsers.
+> Users of **Firefox v69+** can use this source, as can **Chrome v72** through to **v115** and compatible browsers.

 #### [Documentation for this `manifest-v2` branch](https://github.com/bengarrett/RetroTxt/tree/manifest-v2/docs).